stella-ola/sentiment-analysis/README.md

 8. Visualization of confusion matrix with seaborn heatmap

-this same steps apply to the amazon review feedback sentiment analysis but the only different thing is that two models were trained and tested and comared,the nave bays model and the logistic regression,
+This same steps apply to the amazon review feedback sentiment analysis but the only different thing is that two models were trained and tested and comared,the nave bays model and the logistic regression,